deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

      - 16
      - 16

-This is numerically free: the hypergradient is a sum over samples, so partitioning changes only peak memory.
+Partitioning is numerically free: the hypergradient is a sum over samples, so batch size changes only peak memory.
 Splitting eight samples into batches of three moves :math:`z` by 2e-15 in float64.
-Batch size is therefore purely a memory decision.
+Batch size is therefore a memory decision only.

 Minimal usage
 -------------